Multiple Linear Regression

 Consider linearity in a MLR

 3. Plot y_resid against x1_resid.
-If the linearity assumption is valid, the points should scatter around a straight line.
+If the assumption of linearity holds, the points will roughly fall along a straight line.

 y_resid <- lm(vote ~ fatalities, data = bp) |> augment(data = bp) |> select(year, .resid) |> rename(y_resid = .resid)